 I guess it was this week.

-No, because they met on a Wednesday though.
+No, because they met on a Wednesday.

-So it's a week ago that the gang of mutts called the Take Back America Conference met.
+So it's a week ago that the gang of Mutts called the Take Back America Conference met.

 This is a different group, the New Democrat Coalition.